 Weekdays From 9 A.m.
 To 3 PM

-Going live on Facebook during weekdays from 9 a.m. to 3 p.m. is considered the best time for maximum engagement with your viewers.
+Going live on Facebook from 9 a.m. to 3 p.m. on weekdays is considered the best time for maximum engagement with your viewers.
 This period covers most people’s lunch breaks and provides an excellent opportunity to showcase your content during that downtime.

 It’s also an excellent time window for brands targeting specific industries where work schedules may be more flexible, such as tech or entertainment.

 According to Sprout Social, Tuesday and Thursday afternoons between 1 p.m. and 3 p.m. are the peak hours for engagement on Facebook Live broadcasts while sticking to business hours.

 Making these days ideal for live streaming events – like product launches, Q&As, or interviews- providing optimum reach for your supporters at the correct time when they need a midday break while keeping them engaged throughout their working day!